 For kids, after school activities can take a big chunk out of the household budget.
 Maybe grandparents (or parents) can help pay for after school activities like dance classes, swimming lesson or music lessons as a gift.

-Ideas for experiences include a whale watching (not as expensive as you might think with a shop-a-docket), guided bush walk, a high tea, ghost tour, train ride, open garden, river cruise, bar hop with beer tasting, wine tasting, sunset kayak… the list is endless, it just depends on your budget and location.
+Ideas for experiences include a whale watching (not as expensive as you might think with a shop-a-docket or Groupon), guided bush walk, a high tea, ghost tour, train ride, open garden, river cruise, bar hop with beer tasting, wine tasting, sunset kayak… the list is endless, it just depends on your budget and location.

 You could go through a website like Red Balloon and let your recipient choose their experience, or better still you could go straight to the source and buy a gift certificate for the experience.
 Look around at some of your local (or your recipients local) attractions for ideas.

 If your budget is tight, devise your own experiences.